Weathervane Sale! 10% Off All Weathervanes! Shop Weathervanes

 Photo Credit

 Cupolas are great for topping a shed and acting as roof vents.
 At times, your shed can become musty, dusty, and even possess fumes.
 If you are storing your lawnmower or other gas-powered equipment, it is a good idea to ventilate your shed.
 A cupola on top of your shed can allow for the circulation of air in your small space and act as a great piece of storage shed ventilation.
+Because even an open-sided structure like a pavilion can hold heat and fumes in the ceiling, it is important to have roof ventilation for a closed wall building.

 Do you have different paints and sprays?
 Make sure you ventilate!
 Are you spending time in your shed because it doubles as a hobby space?
 Make sure to ventilate!